purdue-cs193-fall-2019/homework-1-RishikaDadhich/index.md

+# Rishika's First CS193 Homework
 ## Welcome to GitHub Pages

+My favorite things about CS193
+-The Instructors
+-The Iclicker
+-The Learning

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.